mathnathan/mathnathan.github.io/_posts/2017-10-06-probability-of-a-face.markdown

 a probability, but we will explore the most common - considering any one image to be the result of a data generating distribution, $P_{data}(\mathbf{x})$.
 Here $\mathbf{x}$ is considered to be an image of a face with $n$ pixels.
-So $P_{data}$ is a joint distribution over each pixel of the frame with a probability density function (pdf),
+So $P_{data}$ is a joint distribution over each pixel of the image with a probability density function (pdf),
 $p_{data}(x_1,x_2,\dots,x_n)$.

 To build intuition about what $p_{data}(\mathbf{x})$ is and how it relates to